maclong9/dotfiles/readme.md

 ```

 > [!NOTE]
-> on macOS you must install [Xcode CLI Tools](https://stackoverflow.com/a/9329325) before running.
+> On macOS you must install [Xcode CLI Tools](https://stackoverflow.com/a/9329325) before running.
 >
 > If on a Linux Distribution other than void, please alter the package manager, package names and system name in their respective locations.